EdwardChhun/EdwardChhun/README.md

 Software Developer / Hackathon Enjoyer
 ---------------------------------

-I'm currently contributing to open-source projects.
+I'm currently contributing to many large-scale projects.
 Interested in learning how I can implement technology into our everyday lives to make living more interesting and fun.
 I love full-stack development, web and mobile app development, web scraping, automation, mathematics, artificial intelligence, and data structures and algorithms.
 I am currently a Sophomore majoring in Computer Science and have loved it ever since.

 * ✉️  You can contact me at [Edwardchhun3@gmail.com](mailto:Edwardchhun3@gmail.com)
 * 🧠  I'm doing Full Stack Development with Data Structure & Algorithms